CaioCeretta/fullstack-club/mcdonalds/comments.md

 We can achieve this simply by using shadcn scroll view, and on the div of the ingredients and about, add an overflow hidden to it

+## Server components can be rendered inside client components

+In this example, the context is a client component, and it wraps a server component such as the restaurant page.
+Since server components can be passed as children to client components, they can still be rendered inside client-side provider.
+This allows us to manage a global state on the client while still leveraging the benefits of server components